polkadot-api/polkadot-api/packages/client/README.md

 import { startFromWorker } from "polkadot-api/smoldot/from-worker"
 import SmWorker from "polkadot-api/smoldot/worker?worker"

-// Let's start smoldot on a Worker export const smoldot = startFromWorker(new SmWorker())
+// Starting smoldot on a Worker (strongly recommended) export const smoldot = startFromWorker(new SmWorker())

-// Alternatively you could have smoldot running on the main-thread, e.g:
+// Alternatively, we could have smoldot running on the main-thread, e.g:
 // import { start } from "polkadot-api/smoldot"
 // export const smoldot = start()
 ```